 Health and substance abuse problems

-Homeless young people often feel depressed, are anxious about their safety and future, don't believe their lives are worth anything, and can be traumatised from seeing and/or experiencing neglect and abuse.
+Young people experiencing homelessness are often anxious and depressed about their safety and future.
+They don't believe their lives are worth anything and they can be traumatised from seeing and/or experiencing neglect and abuse.

-As well as being the cause of homelessness, mental health issues can be the outcome of a young person becoming homeless.
-Physical health problems (eg due to poor nutrition, and lack of dental and general medical care) also arises from being homeless.
-This makes it harder for a young person to be healthy and feel well enough to find a stable home, get their life back on track and re-connect with their family, friends and community.
+Mental health issues can be the cause and outcome of a young person experiencing homelessness.
+Physical health problems (eg due to poor nutrition and/or the lack of dental and general medical care) also arises from their experience of homelessness.
+This makes it harder for a young person to be healthy and feel well enough to find a stable home, get their life back on track and reconnect with their family, friends and community.

-Problematic alcohol or drug use by a young person or others in the family (eg their parent/carer or a sibling) can cause young people to become homeless.
-Abuse of substances can also happen after becoming homeless.
+Problematic alcohol or drug use by a young person or others in the family (eg their parent/carer or a sibling) can cause young people to experience homelessness.
+Abuse of substances can also happen during their experience of homelessness.

 Housing and income issues

 Sometimes young people have been pressured by their family to leave home because of the family's financial problems or overcrowding.
-If they do not have another place to go to and/or enough income to rent accommodation, buy food and pay their bills, young people are at risk of becoming homeless.
+If they do not have another place to go to and/or enough income to rent accommodation, buy food and pay their bills, young people are at risk of experiencing homelessness.

-When they become homeless, young people mostly use their networks to get alternative accommodation.
+Young people most often try to use their networks to get alternative accommodation.
 This includes moving in with a partner, friends of a partner, grandparents, an older sibling, a cousin, staying at a friend’s place for a few nights (sleeping on the couch), or staying at a friend’s place longer (eg leasing, occupying or sharing a room for a few months).
 However, most young people are only able to stay at friends' and families' places for short periods until they are either asked to move on, or they have taken the initiative to leave, recognising pressures on the household due to their presence.

 A result of the instability of such housing options means that young people often have to stay in a variety of other settings before finding sustainable accommodation.
-Other locations that young people stay in the months or weeks after leaving the family home include: on the street, parks, abandoned houses, car, shed, train stations, and in foster care.
+Other locations that young people stay in the months or weeks after leaving the family home include on the street, in parks, abandoned houses, a car, shed, train stations, or in foster care.